jakerella/jordankasper.com/README.md

 2. `npm run clean`
 3. `npm run build`

 How is this all done?
 Well, the site is built using metalsmith, which itself is highly customizable (one reason I like it).
-In fact, all of the `*.js` files in the `/helpers` directory are tiny metalsmith plugins.
+In fact, all of the `*.js` files in the `/plugins` directory are tiny metalsmith plugins.
 You can see how they are then used in the `metalsmith.json` configuration file.

+> If things aren't going well, you should look at the full debug output using: `npm run debug`

 The final, static site will be in the `/build` directory and you can **run the site** using your favorite HTTP server tool, serving content from that directory.
 For example, in Node you could use: `http-server ./build` (presuming you had installed the http-server Node module globally).